alinacharon/Python_Testing/README.md

 6. Testing

-    The project includes unit, integration, and functional tests.
+    The project includes unit and integration tests.
 To run the tests with coverage:

     ```
     python run_coverage.py